cskarthik7/go-chat-app/README.md

 It enables registering the user, adding people to the contact list and send messages in real time.

-Goroutines has been implemented to continiously receive and broadcast messages to the respective sender and receiver.
+Goroutines has been implemented to continuously receive and broadcast messages to the respective sender and receiver.

 React Front End for User Interface, cloned from the Original Repo.